TheArturthur/CoppermindScraper/Cosmere/Diagram (literature).md

 \-Paragraph 4[23]

 This is Adrotagia's third translation from the original hieroglyphics.
-However, this section of the Diagram has gone extremely off, with the fact that both assassination attempts on Dalinar were stopped by Kaladin.
+This section of the Diagram had seemed to go extremely off, with the fact that both assassination attempts on Dalinar were stopped by Kaladin.

 ## Predictions
 Several predictions of the Diagram are mentioned in the text, but not necessarily tied to specific fragments in the epigraphs.